peritext/peritext/specification/sections/doc-document_syntax.md

 Modulo documentation | document syntax (modulo-flavoured markdown) | WIP
 =================

-Modulo-flavoured markdown is supposed to be built on top of two existing specs, to which it adds some (a minimum) of features :
+Modulo-flavoured markdown is supposed to be built on top of two existing specs, to which it adds some (as little as possible) of features :

 * Markua implementation (from : https://leanpub.com/markua/read) that is supposed to adapt markdown to book writing, for all document-related markdown specifications
 * criticmarkup implementation for document revision and comments features (in prevision of future developments)

-Modulo is conservative as it still priviledges :
-* text as the main medium of publishing (all other contents are considered as figures)
-* linear top-down scrolling as the main contents navigation practice

 Some guidelines to keep in mind :
 * all the data and semantics should be encoded inside html structure (heavy, but reliable)